pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ![Page titled 'Guide: Jamie Doe'.
 It has the same settings as the previous page, plus options for adding properties to the resource, and setting rules for its availability.
 The page displays available time slots in green in a calendar view.](../assets/screens/resources-scheduling/edit-guide.png "Edit guide")

+The process of adding managers to the resource is different depending on whether the resource is in "human" mode or in "thing or place" mode.

 If you are creating a **human** resource, then the page has a field labeled "Managed by".
 Enter the email address of the associated pretix user account in that field.